danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 Found 10 movies (callback #2)
 ```

-This happens because the database has no data, while the api will load 10 movies.
+This happens because the database has no data, while the API will load 10 movies.
 If you run the app again, the output should now be:

 ```
 Found 10 movies (callback #1)
 Found 10 movies (callback #2)
 ```

-This happens because the database now has data, which means that both completions
-will return 10 movies.
+This happens because the database now has data, which means that both completions will return 10 movies.

-It's worth repeating that having multiple callbacks for a single function call is
-not good.
-We only have it here for simplicity and to visualize what's going on.
-You should adjust the service implementation to only call the completion block once.
+It's worth repeating that having multiple callbacks for a single function call is not good.
+We only have it here to visualize what's going on.
+You should adjust the service to only call the completion block once.

-Now bring the app offline and call `getTopRatedMovies` instead (Alamofire caches
-the previous result, so we have to fetch previously unfetched data).
-If you then
-run the app again, the output should be:
+Now get the app offline and call `getTopRatedMovies` instead (Alamofire caches the previous result, so we have to fetch new data).
+If you then run the app again, the output should be:

 ```
 Found 10 movies (callback #1)
 ERROR: The Internet connection appears to be offline.
 ```

-This happens because the database data can still be loaded, while the api cannot
-be called since the Internet connection is dead.
+This happens because the database data can still be loaded, while the API cannot, since the Internet connection is now down.

-We now have an app with offline support, that only refreshes its data whenever a
-call to the api provides new data.
-All we had to do was to change two lines that
+We now have an app with offline support, that only refreshes its data whenever a call to the API provides new data.
+All we had to do was to change two lines that defines the service to use.
+The app doesn't care about any of this.
-determine which service implementation we use.

 ## Add Dependency Injection to the app

-I won't show the specifics here, since it just add even more complexity to an
-already long post.
-In the demo app, however, I have an `IoC` folder, in which
-I use a library called [Dip]({{page.dip}}) to resolve dependencies.
+I won't show the specifics here, since it just add even more complexity to an already long post.
+In the demo app, however, I have an `IoC` folder, in which I use a library called [Dip]({{page.dip}}) to resolve dependencies.

-By adding `Dip` to `podfile` and running `pod install`, we can make the app much
-cleaner and more robust, since we'll register all dependencies when the app
-launches, then resolve dependencies with *constructor injection*, or by calling
+By adding `Dip` to `podfile` and running `pod install`, we can make the app much cleaner and more robust, since we'll register all dependencies when the app launches and resolve them with *constructor injection*, or by calling
-`IoC.resolve(...)`, which is required if you use storyboards.
+`IoC.resolve(...)` in storyboards.

 Take a look at the demo app if you are interested in the specifics.
-In short, it
-lets us remove a lot of code from our view controller, which then looks like this:
+In short, it lets us remove a lot of code from our view controller, which then looks like this:

 ```swift
 import UIKit